istaari/Leetcode/DSA_NOTES.md

 - `low + (high - low) / 2`  - Selects lower middle, if there are even elments
 - `low + high / 2`  - Selects lower middle, if there are even elments
 - `low + (high - low + 1) / 2`  - Selects upper middle, if there are even elments
--  In Modified Binary Bearch, `The loop exits when low = high`

 **1. Classic Binary Search**